custojusto/partnersapi/README.md

 ### Get room typology /partner/categories
 * * *
-> This endpoint returns the category tree allowed for the privided partner token
+> This endpoint returns the category tree allowed for the provided partner token
 > Requires valid token for authentication